About Some Client Authors Stopping Updates#

 prependRules

 in the code.function main(content) { const prependRules = [ 'IP-ASN,132203,🔗 No Proxy,no-resolve', 'DOMAIN-SUFFIX,baidu.com,🔗 No Proxy', // Indicates that `*.baidu.com` will go through the `🔗 No Proxy` strategy group, which defaults to direct connection rather than going through nodes.
 'PROCESS-NAME,Weiyun.exe,🛡️ Ad Block', // Indicates that the source process name `Weiyun.exe` will go through the `🛡️ Ad Block` strategy, which defaults to rejecting requests.
-'DST-PORT,22,✈️ Node Selection', // Indicates that all requests on port 22 will go through the `✈️ Node Selection` strategy group, which means using the selected node's traffic. ] if (content.rules?.length) { content.rules = prependRules.concat(content.rules) } return content }
+'DST-PORT,22,✈️ Node Selection', // Indicates that all requests on port 22 will go through the `✈️ Node Selection` strategy group, which means using the traffic of the selected node. ] if (content.rules?.length) { content.rules = prependRules.concat(content.rules) } return content }

 -